loteoo/ks/README.md

 - You want to leverage OS functionnality.

 > Bonus: You don't like the idea of relying on a HTTP request, a third party server and a credit card subscription to access your secrets.

+## homebrew

+Unfortunately, this repo is not yet [notable enough](https://github.com/Homebrew/homebrew-core/pull/139344) for homebrew, but if it ever becomes popular enough, I will resume publishing it there.

 ---